Police procedural: 1956: Ed McBain

-Ed McBain, the pseudonym of Evan Hunter, wrote dozens of novels in the 87th Precinct series beginning with Cop Hater, published in 1956.
-Hunter continued to write 87th Precinct novels almost until his death in 2005.
-Although these novels focus primarily on Detective Steve Carella, they encompass the work of many officers working alone and in teams, and Carella is not always present in any individual book.

 As if to illustrate the universality of the police procedural, many of McBain's 87th Precinct novels, despite their being set in a slightly fictionalized New York City, have been filmed in settings outside New York, even outside the US.
 Akira Kurosawa's 1963 film, High and Low, based on McBain's King's Ransom (1959), is set in Yokohama.
 Without Apparent Motive (1972), set on the French Riviera, is based on McBain's Ten Plus One (1963).
 Claude Chabrol's Les Liens de Sang (1978), based on Blood Relatives (1974), is set in Montreal.
 Even Fuzz (1972), based on the 1968 novel, though set in the US, moves the action to Boston.
 Two episodes of ABC's Columbo, set in Los Angeles, were based on McBain novels.

-1960: Elizabeth Linington/Dell Shannon/Lesley Egan

-A prolific author of police procedurals, whose work has fallen out of fashion in the years since her death, is Elizabeth Linington writing under her own name, as well as "Dell Shannon" and "Lesley Egan".
-Linington reserved her Dell Shannon pseudonym primarily for procedurals featuring LAPD Central Homicide Lieutenant Luis Mendoza (1960–86).
-Under her own name she wrote about Sergeant Ivor Maddox of LAPD's North Hollywood Station, and as Lesley Egan she wrote about suburban cop Vic Varallo.
-These novels are sometimes considered flawed, partly due to the author's far-right political viewpoint (she was a member of the John Birch Society), but primarily because Miss Linington's books, notwithstanding the frequent comments she made about the depth of her research, were all seriously deficient in the single element most identified with the police procedural, technical accuracy.
-However, they have a certain charm in their depiction of a kinder, gentler California, where the police were always "good guys" who solved all the crimes and respected the citizenry.